Everything you need to know about buying a used car:

 How to successfully negotiate a used vehicle purchase

-Before you negotiate, make sure you know the vehicle’s True Value, and educate yourself on the other factors that impact a vehicle’s value.
+Before you negotiate, make sure you know the vehicle’s Value Range, and educate yourself on the other factors that impact a vehicle’s value.
 This will help you make a confident offer based on your research and budget.
 Keep your emotions in check and be prepared to walk away – a successful agreement will benefit both parties.

 How to get the right car insurance